michaelochs/BCBlurView/README.md

 ## Install

-Add the BCBlurView project to your project and set the header search path to the path that contains the BCBlurView project folder.
+Add the BCBlurView project to your project.
+Set the header search path to "$(BUILT_PRODUCTS_DIR)/../../Headers".
+(Including the quotes!)
 Add BCBlurView as a target dependency and in the linker phase.
 Make sure to set the -ObjC linker flag in your build settings.
 See BCBlurViewDemo target for a reference, if you have problems, linking the library.